-The toddler curriculum is largely unstructured and occurs in the contexts of emergent and multi-sensory experiences, encouraging children’s curiosity, discovery, imagination and creative expressions.
-Curriculum is designed with developmental milestones and characteristics of toddlers of this age group in mind.
+The toddler curriculum is largely unstructured and occurs in the contexts of emergent and multi-sensory experiences, encouraging children’s curiosity, discovery, imagination, and creative expression.
+The curriculum is designed with developmental milestones and characteristics of toddlers of this age group in mind.

-The open-ended nature of the toddler’s experiences ensure a holistic development that lays the foundation for later years learning.
+The open-ended nature of the toddler’s experiences ensures a holistic development that lays the foundation for later years of learning.

 Art experiences offer children concrete experiences in exploring elements of art and experimenting with a variety of art techniques and media.

-English story stretchers experiences integrate language learning focusing on listening and speaking skills, with extensions into gross motor activities, little chef, outdoor learning experiences and emotional cultural quotient experiences.
+English story stretchers experiences integrate language learning to focus on listening and speaking skills, with extensions into gross motor activities, little chef, outdoor learning experiences, and emotional cultural quotient experiences.

-Learning of letter sounds and letters of the alphabet through visual, auditory and kinaesthetic experiences centred around letter and characters.
+Learning of letter sounds and letters of the alphabet through visual, auditory, and kinaesthetic experiences centered around letters and characters.

 As a part of the group, toddlers undergo, toilet training, eating independently, participating n the annual day, celebrations /birthday parties, grandparents day, festivals, occasions, special guest visits, appreciation cards, and much more.